joslinm/validate/README.md

 RuleBook template from struct
 -----
 Perhaps you already have a struct and want a RuleBook right quick.
 Just pass an empty struct and you'll get a RuleBook with rules for all recognized types.
-For example, below, the rule would be `RuleBuilder.Required().String()`.
-After you get your RuleBook ( `map[string]*Rule` ) back, you can modify any rules just as you would above.
+After you get your RuleBook  back, you can modify any rules just as you would above.

 ```go
   type UserParams struct {